Onther-Tech/doc.tokamak.network/docs/guides/getting-started/how-to-connect-public-network-prepare.md

 1. [Connect to public testnet in local environment](how-to-connect-public-testnet-manually)
 2. [Connect to public testnet with `Puppeth`](how-to-connect-public-testnet-puppeth)

-## System update and install required packages
+## System Update and Install Required Packages

 Setup compilement environment with following command.